 If you didn’t know that, don’t feel bad.
 We hear it from many of our clients and appraisers.
 It’s almost counter intuitive to assume that the lender can tell agencies what the property type of the subject is, or rather what form to shoe-horn the appraisal into.

 “Right,” you’re saying.
 “I’ve got it.
-Lender choose the form.
+Lenders choose the form.
 Done and done.”

 Well, not necessarily.
 HUD has declared that the form type must be the condo form for FHA loans on site condos, regardless of how much more the subject may appear to be a single family home (p.51).